An extremely early roundup of 'Wonder Woman 2' rumors

 She's also currently working on a script

-Despite not yet officially directing the "Wonder Woman" sequel, Patty Jenkins is wasting absolutely no time on crafting the film's story.
+Even before she wasn't officially tied to the sequel, Patty Jenkins wasted absolutely no time on working to craft the film's story.
 In an interview with Variety, DC Films co-head Geoff Johns said that he's working with Jenkins to come up with some broad plot strokes.

 “Patty and I are writing the treatment right now," he said.
 "The goal is to make another great 'Wonder Woman' film.
 I had a blast making it with Patty the first time.
 We’ve got a cool idea for the second one."